 And with podcasting growing 23% between 2015 and 2016, this trend that isn’t going away anytime soon.
 Clearly, podcasting is here to stay.

 Many of these podcasts are so good they feel as if the producers are speaking directly to you.
-Whether you want to be inspired or just want advice on B2B branding, you’re sure to find the podcast for you.
+Whether you want to listen to podcasts to get inspired, or want specifics on how to build a stronger B2B brand, you’re sure to find a podcast that fits.

-But not all podcasts are equal.
+That said, not all marketing podcasts are created equal.
 Some offer better advice than others.
 The key is finding those podcasts that work for you and your company.
 Below are five B2B podcasts you should consider listening to regularly

 Now imagine if you could go back to your sales team and give them the tips and tricks presented by special guests like Mathew Sweezey and Michael Powers.
-This podcast can completely change how B2B firms attack content marketing.
+This podcast will completely change how companies attack B2B content marketing campaigns.

 Luke Davies, the host of this podcast, speaks with guests who have already attained huge success in B2B sales.
 These CMOs and B2B sales masters tell you all about how they made things work out for them.

-You’ll find out about their strategies and how they overcame the big obstacles.
+You’ll find out about their strategies and how they overcame their biggest business obstacles.
 They offer real world examples of what’s working out there.
 Previous guests have included Mike Derezin of LinkedIn and Jill Rowley, a social selling evangelist.

-Scott Stratten and Alison Kramer started this podcast with the premise that B2B firms were drowning in the amount of information available to them today.
+This Alison Kramer and Scott Stratten podcast began with the premise that B2B companies are drowning in the amount of information available to them today.

 Much of this information is bad.
 In fact, there’s so much misinformation and poor advice out there, this duo felt they needed to weigh in on things.

-Their podcasts are direct.
+Their weekly podcasts are direct – they’re not here to share fluff.
 They get right to the heart of the matter and discuss what drives success.
 You’ll hear advice based on real world examples.
 With special guests like Ron Tite, of the Tite Group, it’s worth listening to this podcast.

 Start Some Shift is a bi-weekly podcast that teaches you about how to build a brand that people will love.
-This podcast is for you if prospects have ever said you’re too expensive or they don’t understand what you do.
+This podcast is for you if prospects have ever said you’re too expensive, or they don’t understand what it is you actually do.

-This prodcast features some of the biggest experts in the industry about B2B branding, such as Marie Poulin, of Digital Strategy School, and Paul Lemberg, of Quantum Growth Coaching.
+This podcast features some of the most well-regarded minds in B2B branding, like Marie Poulin, of Digital Strategy School, and Paul Lemberg of Quantum Growth Coaching.

-Branding is a 360-degree issue, and this podcast targets every aspect of it, from what to post on social media to market positioning.
+Branding is a 360-degree issue, and this podcast targets every aspect of it, from what to post on social media to amp up your social selling strategy to market positioning.